Netherlands vs Zimbabwe Dream11 Team Prediction And Tips

 Zimbabwe: L, L, L, L, L

-Solomon Mire, Craig Ervine (VC), Max O’Dowd, Brendan Taylor (C/wk), Tobias Visée, Sean Williams, Sikandar Raza, Roelof van der Merwe, Donald Tiripano, Paul van Meekeren, and Pieter Seelaar.

-Netherlands Probable XI: Max O’Dowd, Tobias Visée, Ben Cooper, Bas de Leede, Wesley Barresi, Scott Edwards (WK), Roelof van der Merwe, Pieter Seelaar (C), Fred Klaassen, Vivian Kingma, Paul van Meekeren.
+Max O’Dowd, Tobias Visée, Ben Cooper, Bas de Leede, Wesley Barresi, Scott Edwards (WK), Roelof van der Merwe, Pieter Seelaar (C), Fred Klaassen, Brandon Glover, Paul van Meekeren.

-Zimbabwe Probable XI: Hamilton Masakadza (C), Solomon Mire, Brendan Taylor, Craig Ervine, Peter Moor, Sean Williams, Sikandar Raza, Ainsley Ndlovu, Donald Tiripano, Kyle Jarvis, Tendai Chatara.
+Hamilton Masakadza (C), Solomon Mire, Brendan Taylor (WK), Craig Ervine, Peter Moor, Sean Williams, Sikandar Raza, Ryan Burl, Donald Tiripano, Kyle Jarvis, Chris Mpofu, Tendai Chatara.

 Squads —